-Microsoft Hyper-V, codenamed Viridian lets you create and run a software version of a computer, called a virtual machine.
+Microsoft Hyper-V codenamed Viridian lets you create and run a software version of a computer, called a virtual machine.
 Each virtual machine acts like a complete computer, running an operating system and programs.
 When you need computing resources, virtual machines give you more flexibility, help save time and money, and are a more efficient way to use hardware than just running one operating system on physical hardware.
 You may also want to see Why does the legacy PXE not does work on Generation 2 VM, How to set up a VM via PXE boot on a Generation 1 VM, Generation 2 VM: How to set up a Hyper-V Virtual Machine through PXE boot, how to install Windows Server 2022 on VMware Workstation, how to install Windows Server 2016 Operating System on VirtualBox, and how to install Windows Server 2019 on Virtualbox.

 The following error below can be attributed to a whole lot of issues.
-But as you can see from the error description (image below), this is also as a result of an unauthorized access.
-Kindly refer to this guide on how to install Hyper-V Server Core Mode: How to install free Hyper-V Server on a VMware Workstation.
+But as you can see from the error description (image below), this is also as a result of unauthorized access.
+Kindly refer to this guide on how to install Hyper-V Server Core Mode: How to install a free Hyper-V Server on a VMware Workstation.

 As you can see below, the management service is running.
-Also the WinRM is configured, yet the remote connection to the server isn’t possible.
+Also, the WinRM is configured, yet the remote connection to the server isn’t possible.

 Reason: The following error is because you are connecting to the Hyper V Manager

 NOT as an Administrator that wasn’t defined in the Hyper-V Manager Administrators group in AD or Hyper-V Administrators group on the HyperV server.
 The below image might help you see what you are doing wrong.